A Rigorous Derivation of the Bubble Sort Curve

 Drawing Boxes

 The secret to proving the bubble sort curve is to draw boxes over the 2D time-cross sections of the sheared diagram.
 Then, count the number of points in each box.
-We will call this number the boxes value.
-Finally, observe how the boxes’ values changes as we run iterations.
+We will call this number the box’s value.
+Finally, observe how the boxes’ values change as we run iterations.
 This diagram shows the change in value of three boxes over an iteration:

 Three boxes displaying their values before and after an iteration